RoPerrier/CTJ/fix_import_error_tkinter.md

 ## Linux

 For Linux systems, you can install the required packages using the package manager.
-Run the following command in your terminal:
+Run the following command in your terminal, replaccing X;X by  the version of python:

 ```
-sudo apt-get install python3-tk
+sudo apt-get install pythonX.X-tk
 ```

 ## macOS